 That is why am convinced that there is a problem in Church today.
 God’s gospel has been lost in what has now come to be called ‘To-do list Christianity” or “do more,” “try harder,” “get better or else” kind of Christianity.
 That is why a unique Ministry like ours exists.

 The focus has now shifted from Christ’s work—Τετέλεσται (It is finished), to our work.
 Christianity is no longer about what Christ has done but about what we can do now to attain a victorious life.
 How tragic!

 So how should do we treat this passage?
 What you need to know is that this passage is not an exaltation to pray better, smarter, and harder.
 It is a flat-out announcement that there are no prayer warriors; that we are all prayer slackers.

-In fact two gospel accounts (Matthew 26:39-45; Mark 14:37:41) tell us that Jesus found Peter and the other two disciples asleep three times in a space of one hour.
+In fact, two gospel accounts (Matthew 26:39-45; Mark 14:37:41) tell us that Jesus found Peter and the other two disciples asleep three times in the space of one hour.
 And it wasn’t overnight prayers.

 Your hope and mine should never be in how proficient we pray but in the mind blowing Good News that Jesus prayed for us.
 That His record of perfect prayerfulness is imputed to us without us ever lifting a finger to merit it.

-My hope and prayer is that you will be defined by what God has done for you and not what you can do for yourself.
+My hope and prayer are that you will be defined by what God has done for you and not what you can do for yourself.